-As part of the latest national Coronavirus restrictions Discover will be closed from Thursday 5th November
+As part of the latest national Coronavirus restrictions Discover remains closed for in-person visits.

 Ancestry at Home

 To do so you will need your library membership number and PIN.

 Go to the Library Catalogue home page and choose the My Account option.

 Log on and you will see the link to Ancestry.

 Discover North Tyneside is based in North Shields Customer First Centre.